phillid/fractal-gen/README.md

 At the heart of it, each instance will only calculate half of the image.
-This is achieved by (in this case) getting the instance with ID 0 to work on the 1st, 3rd, 5th, and other odd numbered columns, while the instance with ID 1 will work on the columns in between.
-To perhaps point out the obvious(?), interlacing is used in a bid to spread the workload more evenly across cluster members.
+This is achieved by (in this case) getting the instance with ID 0 to work on the 1st, 3rd, 5th, and other odd numbered rows, while the instance with ID 1 will work on the rows in between.
+To point out the (perhaps) obvious, interlacing is used in a bid to spread the workload more evenly across cluster members.

-This will result in two separate pgm files, each 10000x20000 pixels.
+This will result in two separate pgm files, each 20000x10000 pixels.
-They must be vertically interlaced in order to form the whole desired image.
+They must be horizontally interlaced in order to form the whole desired image.
-This extends to any number of cluster members less than or equal to the image size, since the interlacing can only split by column, not row.
+This extends to any number of cluster members less than or equal to the image size, since the interlacing can only split by row, not column.

-I currently have a tool that I use to interlace the resultant images.
-I'm working on polishing it so it is publish-worthy.
+Check out [pgm-interlace][pgm-interlace] for a tool to do this job.

 ## Notes